-There are a lot of positive quotes to provide inspiration on the internet today.
+There are a lot of positive best time quotes to provide inspiration on the internet today.
 Many people have earned a great living by either becoming a freelancer or encouraging others to do so.
 We’re told that there is no better way to “earn what we’re worth.”

 Except that this isn’t necessarily the case.
 Becoming a freelancer isn’t for everyone.
 There are some great reasons why you might consider looking at the traditional 9-5 grind before striking out on your own path.
 Here are just a few reasons why it might be better not to become a freelancer.

 #1.
 There’s that whole “retirement” thing.
 The traditional employment relationship today holds a definite advantage for retirement planning.
 Many employers offer a 401k or IRA match as a benefit, which means you get free cash in your pocket.
 Maybe you’re only putting in $50 per month out of your paycheck when employed, but a 3% match means you get a free $18 just for saving money.
 Add more and you might get more of a match.
 At best, when you’re a freelancer, you’ll be getting a tax break on certain self-employment retirement plans.

 #2.
 Then there’s that whole “taxes” thing.
 In the United States, taxes are on a “pay as you go” system of service.
 This means you’ll need to pay your taxes 4 times per year after your first year of freelancing if you owe more than $1,000 at the time you file.
 Since most freelancers pay an average of 15% to the government, you’ll need to pay in $1,500 for every $10,000 earned.
 If you haven’t planned for that, it can become problematic very quickly.
 Don’t forget you might have state and local taxes to pay as well.